 Martin Puryear is an internationally renowned American artist known for creating sculpture that combines modernist abstraction with the traditions of crafts and woodworking.
-In Philadelphia, his Pavilion in the Trees continues to be a favorite destination to relax and contemplate nature, and Big Bling, his largest public work to date, is on view through November 2017.
+In Philadelphia, his Pavilion in the Trees continues to be a favorite destination to relax and contemplate nature, and Big Bling, his largest public work to date, was on view in Philadelphia as a temporary installation in 2017.

 DAVID PINCUS (2011)

 David Pincus (1926-2011) was an art patron, humanitarian, philanthropist, and Trustee of aPA for 40 years.
 He gifted Mark di Suvero’s Iroquois and Barbara Hepworth’s Rock Form (Porthcurno) to aPA, and Claus Oldenburg’s Giant Three-Way Plug to the Philadelphia Museum of Art.
 He was awarded the Medal of Honor in celebration of his extraordinary contributions to the public environment of Philadelphia.

 MARK DI SUVERO (2007)

 Mark Di Suvero is considered one of the foremost abstract sculptors living and working today.
 An innovator in the use of industrial materials, he describes his monumental sculptures as “paintings in three dimensions with the crane as my paintbrush.”
 The aPA installed his Iroquois sculpture in Philadelphia in 2007.
 When di Suvero was awarded his medal, he spoke to the crowd about art and politics and urged them to celebrate beauty and speak out against abuses of power.